 Which carseat is best for rear-facing?

 Many parents start out with an infant seat/rear-facing only seat when they have a newborn and that’s fine.
-Generally this will not be the carseat from which the child transitions to a forward-facing only carseat since most children outgrow their infant seats, even the larger ones, before age 2; therefore, it is best to transition from infant seat to rear-facing convertible seat.
+Generally this will not be the carseat from which the child transitions to a forward-facing only carseat since most children outgrow their infant seats, even the larger ones, around 12-15 months; therefore, it is best to transition from infant seat to rear-facing convertible seat.
 Convertible carseats can be used rear-facing for much longer than infant seats because they are taller and have higher rear-facing weight limits.
 They can be turned forward-facing after the child reaches the rear-facing weight and/or height limits or minimum forward-facing limits.

 Convertible carseats can also be used from 4 lbs. or 5 lbs., depending on the carseat.
 Each manufacturer rates their convertibles based on inserts and newborn fit, so it is important to read the instruction manual and labels.
 Verify weight limits in instruction manuals, which may be found on manufacturer websites, before purchase.
 Sometimes retailers will list incorrect weight limits on promotional information for carseats.